panzhang666/Variant_annotation-/README.md

 # Variant_annotation_Tempus

-A small software program to output a table annotating each variant in the file.
+A small software program to output a CVS table and a VCF file with annotation for each variant in the file.
 Additional information for each variant is gathered via ExAC.
-To speed up computation time, Variants are queried in bulk with ExAC API and  .
-Only the most deleterious possibility is selected from each variant entry.
+To speed up computation, variants are queried in bulk with ExAC API, and  annotation information is stored in list then append to a dataframe.

 ### Dependancies:
 Language: python 3